Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 Chinese names in LATIN (Pinyin).*
+*Find out the likely gender of up to 100 Chinese first and last names, written in Pinyin.*

 > Body parameter